Orthogonalpub/modelica_simulation_mcp_server/README.md

-# Modelica MCP Server  -  INTERNAL TEST ONLY, WILL BE READY SOON ~~
+# INTERNAL TEST ONLY - will be ready soon

 # Modelica MCP Server